JamesLavin/local_hexdocs/README.md

 I have tested this library on my own Linux and Mac machines but own no Windows machines and am unable to test on Windows.

-## Missing feature: Rate-limiting
+## Performance & rate-limiting

-During development and testing on 2025-03-16, I hit the following, which I need to think through.
+During development and testing on 2025-03-16, performance was great until I hit the following:

 ```
 "Failed to retrieve package information\nAPI rate limit exceeded for IP [IP address]\n** (MatchError) no match of right hand side value: nil\n
 ```

+I decided to remove parallelization -- by setting `@max_concurrency` to just 1 -- to avoid overloading `hexdocs.pm` and to reduce the risk of getting rate-limited.

+You can obviously change this module attribute to parallelize processing, but I'm not providing a configuration option for this to avoid pounding the `hexdocs.pm` server.
+Downloading documentation isn't something you need to happen instantaneously.
+Let's please be appreciative of and nice to our beloved `hexdocs.pm` server!

 ## Usage